nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 }
 ```

 What's the difference?
-The `impl trait` way is surely more human readable, but is not usable when you need a slightly more complex scenario.
+The `impl trait` way is surely more human readable, but it's not usable when you need a slightly more complex scenario.
 For example, this isn't writable on that form

 ```rust
 fn add<T: Add>(a: T, b: T) -> T::Output {